-Lightroom has many hidden features and you can’t know about them until someone points them out for you.
+There are many hidden features of Lightroom but, often, you can’t know about them until someone points them out for you.
 One of those things is the Alt (PC) / Option (Mac) key.
 There are quiet a few things that you can do with the Alt (PC) / Option (Mac) key and most of the people are not aware of these.
-There is a lot of functionality attached with this key and you’ll be surprised just how many hidden features uncover themselves when you press it.
+There is a lot of functionality attached with this key and you’ll be surprised just how many hidden features of Lightroom uncover themselves when you press it.
 I’ve put together this video showing you the many things that can be done in Lightroom with the Alt (PC) / Option (Mac) key.
 If you prefer to read, you can continue below the video.

 1. Changes Import & Export Buttons